alkurbatov/suvorov-bot/README.md

 # Generate a Makefile.
 # Use 'cmake -DCMAKE_BUILD_TYPE=Debug ../' if debuginfo is needed
-# Debug build also contains additional debug features, chat support
+# Debug build also contains additional debug features and chat commands support.
-# and runs game at slower speed.
 $ cmake ../

 # Build.